agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_algorithm.md

  good way is an out of order vectorization.

-Let us suppose that our input is a vector of N SIMD vectors
+Let us suppose that our input is a vector of n SIMD vectors

 In fact two ways are possible at first sight:

- - the wrong way: sum the 'horizontal' sums of each vector.
+ - the wrong way: cumulate products  of the 'horizontal' products of each vector (i.e. the product of elements of each vector).

-   This is the wrong way as SIMD hardware is generally not so good with horizontal operations and this process uses N such operations.
+   This is the wrong way as SIMD hardware is generally not so good with horizontal operations (this process uses N such operations) and there is no vectorisation of the remaining process.

- - the good way: sum the 'vertical' sum of the squared SIMD vectors.
+ - the good way: cumulative product of the SIMD vectors which provides one vector for which the product of its elements must be computed.

-   This results  in N-1 'vertical' mutipliesin only 1 final 'horizontal' operation.
+   This results in n-1 'vertical' fast SIMD mutiplies and  only 1 final and slower 'horizontal' operation.

 boost::simd::reduce acts the good way. and take also care of alignment problems as boost::simd::transform.
 But this algorithm is more restricted than std::reduce on the variety of binary operators than can be used in the process and also requires the knowledge of a neutral element for the operator.

 Here is a full example that computes 10!.
 In fact it computes
- \f$10\prod_1^9 i\f$ (just to ilustrate the init value possibility) and uses the \f$Gamma\f$ function to verify the result:
+ \f$10\prod_1^9 i\f$ (just to ilustrate the init value possibility) and uses the \f$\Gamma\f$ function to verify the result:

 @snippet reduce.prod.cpp reduceprod